Traffik (film): Plot

-The couple arrive at their vacation house and spend the afternoon together.
-Their evening is disrupted when Darren and Malia make an unannounced visit.
-The couples hang out until they discover a satellite phone in Brea's bag and realizes that Cara slipped it in.
-Thinking about her Fourth of July comment, Brea figures out that it is a passcode and unlocks the phone.
-They find pictures of battered women posing for ads, making the couples realize that she is part of a trafficking ring.
+The couple arrive at the house and spend a romantic evening together, which is interrupted by their friends, Darren and Malia, who arrive unannounced.
+Brea discovers a phone in her bag and realises Cara must have put it in there.
+Remembering her Fourth of July comment, Brea figures out the passcode and unlocks the phone; they discover hundreds of photographs of battered women posing for ads, indicating they are all part of a trafficking ring.